sunilgadhe/k8s-microservices-deployment-framework/kubernetes/secrets/README.md

 ## Use command to create k8 secrets as per your requirements
+- K8 Secrets are used to store sensitive data.
 ###  To  Configure Docker Registry Secrets

 1. Create Secret